 It increases website exposure.

 According to a study from Backlinko, only 0.78% of searchers will click a result from the second page.
-That is if the searcher will consider clicking further pages aside from the first-page results.

 The study also found out that the #1 result will garner a click-through rate of as much as 31.7%.
 Moreover, moving up one spot from your initial ranking will boost your CTR by up to 30.8%.